Ladies and Gentlemen, Boys and Girls, Practioners of the English language…

 Yet, we have stories, novels, articles, and essays made public that lack the basics in written communication because of electronic means of dissemination.
 No need to bring something to an editor for approval or rewrites.

 There is a scene from “All the President’s Men” (1976) showing editor Ben Bradlee with pencil in hand (the age of typewriter) copy editing articles by Bob Woodward and Carl Bernstein that would expose the Watergate break-in as being the tip of a corruption iceberg in the Nixon White House.
 Bradlee was their highly trained and experienced pair of eyes to catch and remove errors, streamline, and improve the story.
 Woodward and Bernstein are not slouches as writers, but they know they aren’t perfect.
 (I couldn’t find a clip showing this scene) the quality of their writing, in terms of mechanics, was a helluva lot better than a lot I’m seeing lately.
+Bradlee’s blue pencil was in motion for a couple of minutes in that scene.

 Get copies of Strunk & White, a good dictionary, Roget’s, Zinsser and USE THEM when writing.
 Train your brain.
 In fact, try writing the old-fashioned way; paper and pen.
 Do this as an exercise, then correct it or get it corrected.
 Think of this as a drill.